Composite Teeth vs Dental Implants: Your Guide to Modern Dental Restoration

 To ensure the longevity of your composite bonding:

-With proper care, composite bonding can last 5-7 years before requiring touch-ups or replacement.
+With proper care, composite bonding can last between 5 to 7 years before requiring touch-ups or replacement.

 Dental Implants: The Gold Standard in Tooth Replacement